futurepixels/futurepixels.co.uk/_posts/2016-09-13-saving-seconds-with-an-ssh-config-file.md

 As with anything in devops, it's the little things that allow you to be more efficient and enjoy work that little bit more...

+### Edited:

+On Wednesday, 14th September 2016

+For the added security, you can use the following configuration:

+	Host *
+		ForwardAgent   no
+		IdentitiesOnly yes

+This forces the ssh session to only use the given `IdentityFile`.
+From the docs:

+> Specifies that ssh(1) should only use the authentication identity files configured in the ssh_config files, even if ssh-agent(1) offers more identities.
+The argument to this keyword must be ''yes'' or ''no''.
+This option is intended for situations where ssh-agent offers many different identities.
+The default is ''no''.

 [github-ssh-key]: https://help.github.com/articles/generating-an-ssh-key/